The History and Evolution of Lawn Mowing

 As previously established, Edwin Bear Budding invented the first mechanical lawn mower in 1830.
 He was inspired by a machine he saw in a local cloth mill that used a bladed reel to trim cloth.
 His design was a mower with a series of blades around a cylinder and a large roller that powered the cutting mechanism with gears.
 It was 19 inches wide and made of wrought iron.

 Some of his earliest mowers were sold to Oxford Colleges and Regent’s Park Zoological Gardens in London.
-Budding’s invention not only led to many other inventions and economic growth, but it also revolutionized the sporting industry, as football, cricket, and lawn tennis became easier to play with frequently trimmed lawns.
+Budding’s invention not only led to many other innovations and economic growth, but it also revolutionized the sporting industry, as football, cricket, and lawn tennis became easier to play with frequently trimmed lawns.

 Here’s a timeline of lawn mower developments following Budding’s invention:

-- 1859: Thomas Green creates the first chain-driven lawn mower
+• 1859: Thomas Green creates the first chain-driven lawn mower

-- 1868: Amariah Hills of Connecticut is granted the first United States patent for a simple reel mower
+• 1868: Amariah Hills of Connecticut is granted the first United States patent for a simple reel mower

-- 1870: Elwood McGuire from Richmond, Indiana, designs a lightweight, simple push mower for the masses
+• 1870: Elwood McGuire from Richmond, Indiana, designs a lightweight, simple push mower for the masses

-- 1899: John Albert Burr patents a mower with better rotary blades and traction wheels
+• 1899: John Albert Burr patents a mower with better rotary blades and traction wheels

-- 1902: Ransomes produces the first internal-combustion-gas-engine commercial ride-on mower
+• 1902: Ransomes produces the first internal-combustion gas-engine commercial ride-on mower

-- 1948: Toro introduces an enclosed deck design
+• 1948: Toro introduces an enclosed deck design

-- 1953: Briggs & Stratton release the first lightweight aluminum engine
+• 1953: Briggs & Stratton release the first lightweight aluminum engine

-- 1963: John Reiger patents full zero-turn radius technology
+• 1963: Full zero-turn radius technology patented

-- 1995: Husqvarna launches the first fully robotic mower
+• 1995: First fully robotic mower launched

-- 2012: Bosch Indego introduces lawn mapping
+• 2012: Bosch Indego introduces lawn mapping

 Modern Advancements in Lawn Mowing Technology